EvanZhouDev/palm-api/.github/README.md

 ```

 Yep!
 That's it... get the best features of PaLM, in a package that's simpler and easier to use, test, and maintain.

+### Statistics
+Comparing against the Google API...
+#### Size
+_PaLM API_ clocks in at just 1.3kb minzipped.

+[@google/generativelanguage](https://www.npmjs.com/package/@google-ai/generativelanguage) and [google-auth-library](https://www.npmjs.com/package/google-auth-library), the two required packages for Google's own implementation, clocks in at a total of (more or less) [337kb minzipped](https://bundlephobia.com/scan-results?packages=@google-ai/generativelanguage@0.2.1,google-auth-library@9.0.0).

+That makes PaLM API around 260 times smaller!

+#### Code Needed

+Using at the exact example I showed above, we are at around 2.8x less code needed for PaLM API, looking at characters.

+#### Speed
+Comparing the speed with the demo code on [Google's own website](https://developers.generativeai.google/tutorials/chat_node_quickstart#generate_messages), and equivalent code written in PaLM API, the times are virtually similar.

+Tested with hyperfine.

 ## Documentation